nhari34/cashproject/README.md

 # cashproject
-This  project get it down problem  of RBI kyc probl[em
+This  project get it down problem  of RBI kyc problem